skarpushin/summerb/summerb-easycrud/README.md

 Important to note that date and time is serialized here as `long` (milliseconds from Epoch in UTC timezone).
 This way you'll avoid all problems with time zone conversions which happens on all borders (including, jdbc driver, jdbc driver -> database, database, etc...)

 ### DTO Example:

+**TBD**: Remove field names as String Literals - we now can use method references instead

 ```java
 public class DeviceRow implements DtoBase, HasAutoincrementId, HasTimestamps, HasAuthor {
 	// you'll understand how these constants are used later